crabshank/Avisynth-filters/Manual WP/Readme.txt

-DEPRECATED!!
-"White Point Avisynth.hlsl" with https://github.com/mysteryx93/AviSynthShader
+N.B.
+For speed use "White Point Avisynth.hlsl" with https://github.com/mysteryx93/AviSynthShader instead.

 Change the white point of the frame.
 All the dependencies required to compile this can be found in Auto White Point's folder.